CLASSES 2023-2024

 KATRINA SIBICKY

 A native of Philadelphia, Ms. Sibicky holds a Bachelor of Music in Music Education from the University of Hartford’s Hartt School and a Master of Music in Music Education with a Conducting Emphasis from Colorado State University.
 She started her teaching career as a middle school orchestra director in Groton, CT.
 During her time in Connecticut, Ms. Sibicky was involved in several community bands and orchestras as both a player and conductor.
-She played flute and piccolo in the Connecticut College Band, was a cellist and assistant conductor of the Colchester Civic Orchestra, and was a flutist and co-conductor of the Norwich Arts Council Symphonic Band.
 Since moving to the Pacific Northwest in 2008, Ms. Sibicky worked for Seattle Public Schools as an instrumental music teacher at many elementary schools throughout the city before starting at Hale in 2015.
-She served as director of the Seattle Flute Society Flute Choir and performed with the Emerald Flute Quartet.
+In addition to teaching, she has served as director of the Seattle Flute Society Flute Choir and performed with the Emerald Flute Quartet.

 JESSICA MILANESE